bohnelang/CUDA-on-a-HP-ProLiant-DL360p-G8/Readme.md

 ### ------------------------------------------

-Could work - not tested:
+Should work - not tested:

-- HP NVIDIA GeForce GT 730 2GB PCIe x8 GFX (http://www8.hp.com/at/de/products/oas/product-detail.html?oid=8410036)
+HP NVIDIA GeForce GT 730 2GB PCIe x8 GFX (e.G. http://www8.hp.com/at/de/products/oas/product-detail.html?oid=8410036)
+- 384 CUDA Cores
+- 2GB 64-Bit DDR4
+- PCIe 2.0 x8
+- Maximum Power Consumption 	23 W
+(This card uses the x8 PCI-Slot and may be used parallel to a  GeForce GT 1030 card - not tested)